skwigs/ghost/README.md

 ## Notes
 Hiding elements is achieved by applying the css property `display:none !important;` via the respective classes.
 If for some reason you need to override this property, such as toggling visibility as the radio button behavior illustrated in the included demo, you have several options and may want to start with this [Stack Overflow](https://stackoverflow.com/questions/11178673/how-to-override-important) article.

 Showing elements does not specify or apply a display type.
 Instead it simply assumes the elements are already visible via other style rules.
-The only exeption is `ghost_show-all` which explicitly applies the css property `display:inherit !important;` style directly to the element.
+The only exeption is `ghost_show-all` which explicitly applies the css style `display:inherit !important;` directly to the element.

+## Roadmap
+The following are areas of potential improvement:
+* Create LESS/SCSS Versions with easily adjustable breakpoints.
+* Refactor media queries to include more than one class.

 ## Open Source
-This project is open source under the MIT License.
-Feedback and pull requests are welcome.
+This project is open source under the [MIT License](https://github.com/skwigs/ghost/blob/master/LICENSE).
+Feedback and pull requests welcome.

 ## Have Fun!